wszhan/minima/README.md

 # Weisi Zhan's Website

 This is Weisi Zhan's blog website.
-Most posts are on programming, technology, computer science, and deep learning.
+Everything here is about programming.

 Check [the website](https://wszhan.github.io/) for Weisi Zhan's writings.